consenlabs/tokenlon-contracts/doc/strategies/RFQ.md

 ## Fee

 Some portion of maker asset of an order will be deducted as protocol fee.
 The fee will be transfered to `feeCollector` during the settlement.
-Each order may have differnt fee factor, it depends on the type and size of an order.
+Each order may have different fee factor, it depends on the characteristic of an order.

 ## WETH